 - Seamless merchant underwriting and onboarding.
 This one is relevant for both PayFac payment platforms and SaaS businesses on their way to becoming white-label or full-fledged PayFacs.

 - Multiple processing partnerships.
 Even a large processor might not be able to support all your target MCC codes, currencies, geographies, and payment types.
-Sometimes, only multiple processing relationships can cover the whole spectrum of your needs.
+So, sometimes, only multiple processing relationships can cover the whole spectrum of your needs.

 Both SaaS and PayFac payment platforms should be careful when choosing payment gateway partners.
-Our advice is to opt for highly customizable open-source gateway products that can be easily adjusted to any newly emerging needs.
+So, our advice is to opt for highly customizable open-source gateway products that can be easily adjusted to any newly emerging needs.

 Don’t hesitate to contact our payment specialists for more information on robust payment gateway solutions for SaaS and PayFac payment platforms.